Former Blue Jays infielder Maicer Izturis turns 38 today.

-You’ll likely remember him.
+You’ll likely remember the him.
 Alex Anthopoulos signed him as a free agent back in November of 2012.
 Maicer got three years (plus a team option for a fourth), at $3 million a year.
-At the time, it was Alex’s biggest free-agent signing.
+At the time it was Alex’ biggest free agent signing.

 It didn’t turn out well.

-Alex said he was the ‘leading candidate’ to play second base, but he was still looking to improve the position.
-Near the same time, Alex traded Mike Aviles (and Yan Gomes) to Cleveland for Esmil Rogers.
+At the time Alex said he was the ‘leading candidate’ to play second base, but that he was still looking to improve the position.
+Near the same time Alex traded Mike Aviles (and Yan Gomes) to Cleveland for Esmil Rogers.
 That didn’t work out well either.
-Though we wouldn’t have been that much better off with Aviles at second, he was healthier, but he didn’t hit much.
+Though we wouldn’t have been that much better off with Aviles at second, he was healthier, but he didn’t hit much at all.
 We had just picked up Aviles from the Red Sox in trade for John Farrell.

-A few days later, Alex would make a big trade with the Marlins.
-Included in the trade was Emilio Bonifacio, who would share time with Izturis at second for part of the 2013 season.
-We ended up using many different second basemen over the next couple of years, including Munenori Kawasaki and Ryan Goins.
+A few days later Alex would make a big trade with the Marlins.
+Included in the trade was Emilio Bonifacio who would share time with Izturis at second for part of the 2013 season.
+We ended up using a bunch of different second basemen over the next couple of years including Munenori Kawasaki and Ryan Goins.